-Table 2-3: Maximum Design Speeds for Local Roads, Collectors and Arterials
+Table 2-6: Maximum Design Speeds

 2.7.1.4 Design speed is used to determine the geometric design features of a roadway.
 It is determined by taking into consideration the topography, operating speed, adjacent land use, and the functional classification of the road.
-Local subdivision roads may be designed in a way to effectively reduce the operating speed, such as ninety degree turns, as long as proper sight and stopping distances are provided and they are used throughout the subdivision or expected by the driver.
+Local subdivision roads may be

 - 2.7.2 Roadway Transitions and Tapers: When redirection of through lanes to transition from one type of roadway to another becomes necessary, the required deflection angles, transition lengths and tapers must be provided as per Chapter 212 of the FDOT Design Manual.
 However, the table in this Standard that is identified as "Minimum Under Restraints" must not be used for transitions on new roadways.
-See Section 12 of this manual for additional information for off-site and existing County roadways. - 2.7.3 Deflection of Through Lanes through Intersections: The maximum deflection for through lanes through intersections must meet the requirements of the Chapter 210.8.1 of Part 2 of the FDOT Design Manual.
-Table 212.7.1 in Part 2 of the FDOT Design Manual is not applicable for deflection of through lanes through intersections for new development. - 2.7.4 Horizontal Curves: The minimum permitted radii (maximum degree of curvature) for rural/urban arterials and collectors should reference the FDOT Design Manual.
+Refer to Section 12.0 of this manual for additional information for off-site and existing County roadways. - 2.7.3 Deflection of Through Lanes through Intersections: The maximum deflection for through lanes through intersections must meet the requirements of the Chapter 210.8.1 of the FDOT Design Manual.
+Table 212.7.1 of the FDOT Design Manual is not applicable for deflection of through lanes through intersections for new development. - 2.7.4 Horizontal Curves: The minimum permitted radii (maximum degree of curvature) for rural/urban arterial and collector should reference the FDOT Design Manual.
 The Florida Greenbook should be referenced for local roads.
 The minimum centerline radius for an urban subdivision street is 50 feet.
-The EOR must use good engineering judgment and ensure proper sight and stopping distance when using a 50-foot radius due to the reduced speed needed to make the turn safely. - 2.7.5 Superelevation: Superelevation rates and transitions requirements must be per Section 210.9 of Part 2 of the FDOT Design Manual.
+The EOR must use good engineering judgment and ensure proper sight and stopping distance when using a 50-foot radius due to the reduced speed needed to make the turn safely. - 2.7.5 Superelevation: Superelevation rates and transitions requirements must be per Section 210.9 of the FDOT Design Manual. - 2.7.6 Roundabout Requirements